OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaMetalMaterial.md

   - GGX = 1 (default)

-  sets the normalized distribution function for specular.
-GGX is currently isotropic only
+  <p>sets the normalized distribution function for specular.
+GGX is currently isotropic only<\p>

   </p>